Saba-Baroughi/Final-Project-CI/README.md

 ![accessibility](./assets/images/Accessibility.png)

+# Fixed Bugs

+I received a warning about changing image formats to WebP to improve accessibility, according to Lighthouse in DevTools.
+Although I made the changes, it did not increase the accessibility percentage.

 # Unfixed Bugs

-## HTML Validation

-For example </br>
-since it has used prettier in my VSC, there are various warning about fixing it.

-Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+1-The value of the for attribute of the label element must be the ID of a non-hidden form control.

-From line 485, column 17; to line 485, column 20
+From line 502, column 17; to line 503, column 19

-          <h1>Contact
+          <label class="form-label" for="tabel-size"↩                  >Choose

+2- The website's accessibility score is currently at 87%, and there is a warning indicating the need to 'Enable text compression.

 # Deployment